jaymitchell/babygetsabottle/README.md

 There is a GitHub workflow file (check_back.yml) that runs babygetsabottle.rb on a cron schedule.
 If there is a new latest comic it commits it back to this repo.

 GitHub emails me when a new file is pushed to this repo, which lets me know that a new comic is available.

+https://news.ycombinator.com/item?id=24732943 and https://simonwillison.net/2020/Oct/9/git-scraping/ provide more details about this technique.